hexa-org/policy-orchestrator/README.md

 ### Build the Hexa image

-Build a Hexa image with Pack.
+Build a Hexa image with `pack`.
 The newly created image will contain the policy administrator web application, policy orchestrator server, and demo application.

 ```bash